Denizen is an online magazine and community dedicated to people who grew up in multiple countries, international school alumni, or Third Culture Kids.

 What is this about?

 Third Culture Kids are the citizens of the future.
-They are the international nomads that possess the cross-cultural views and diverse experiences that are necessary in a ever-shrinking world.
-They are the leaders of tomorrow, and will help others navigate this globalized society.
+We are the international nomads that possess the cross-cultural views and diverse experiences that are necessary in a ever-shrinking world.
+We are the leaders of tomorrow, perfectly positioned to help others navigate this globalized society.

 Unfortunately, we also struggle with identity, relationships, visas and careers in our unique TCK way.
-Denizen’s writers hope to help us muddle through these challenges by fostering a virtual TCK community.
+Denizen’s writers hope to help us muddle through these challenges by fostering an online TCK community.

 TCKs are rarely citizens of the places they live.
 Instead, they are denizens, people who are “admitted rights to residence,” people who become inhabitants after “regularly frequenting a place.”
 We hope that Denizen will become your online home, one that you’ll regularly frequent to share your unique TCK experience with others who simply “get it.”